l0rdFalco/css_prac/prac1_notes.md

 by default, all flex items will try to fit in a single line and overflow if space runs out.

-flex-wrap allows flex items to flow to a new line instead of overflowing out of sight
+flex-wrap allows flex items to flow to a new line instead of overflowing out of sight. when flex-wrap is set to wrap or wra-reverse and the parent has no set, height, _the parent will expand_ to allow the wrapping behaviour

+if there is a set height, the row is divided equally and the overflowing elements stack up from the start of the second row

 the values of flex-srap include:

-- nowrap: default value
+- nowrap: default value (overflow)
 - wrap:
 - wrap-reverse: